JujuDel/0_SumUp/README.md

-# Linker / Summed up repo
+# Summed up repo

-A repository containing only links to my other repo, associated with gif, images and small description.
+A repository containing only links to my other repo, associated with gif, images and small descriptions.

 ---
 # A - Coding Challenge & Puzzle